Hugos68/hugokorte/src/articles/pagefind-with-vite.md

 You can learn more about it and how to use it at: https://github.com/Hugos68/vite-plugin-pagefind

-If you end up using it and have any questions about it be sure to let me know!
+If you end up using it and/or have any questions about it be sure to let me know!

 That'll be all from me, hope you enjoyed this read, and most importantly, learned something from it.